Senior Admissions Counselor – Student Calling Program Supervisor

 - How has APU transformed you?

-- APU greeted me with a yelling crowd of foam fingers and “I heart APU” shirts.
-It gave me friends before I asked and let them invite me into an unknown deep-seeded love of which I had never experienced.
-As I unpacked my decorations in my dorm room, I began to unpack the complexities of me which APU enveloped and consumed.
-It gave me roots to cling to and a truth to breathe, it gave me a life to live by and a truth that set me free.
-APU opened my eyes to the outside world and how to marvel His vast and unending beauty.
-It gave me a vessel to serve and grow in for four years and told me that eyes to serve and a heart to learn does not depend on your placement.
-It became a place worth missing, a memory full of depth and history worth repeating.
-I am thankful for APU embodying, equipping and nourishing graduates that God is first and always should be.
+- Azusa Pacific greeted me with a yelling crowd of foam fingers and “I heart APU” shirts.
+APU opened my eyes to the outside world and taught me how to marvel at His vast and unending beauty.
+It gave me a vessel to serve and grow in and taught me that eyes to serve and a heart to learn do not depend on your placement.
+I am thankful to APU for equipping and nourishing graduates, and modeling that God is first and always should be.

 - Which activities at APU have you most enjoyed being a part of?

-- Upon entering APU I did not know of the story that would unravel with each growing year.
-I started on the cheerleading team where I was met with the best friends I would do life with throughout my time at APU.
-I went on my first missions trip to Ireland after my freshman year where my faith experienced a new kind of love and compassion.
+- I started on the cheerleading team where I met best friends I would do life with throughout my time at APU.
+I went on my first mission trip to Ireland after my freshman year where I experienced a new kind of love and compassion.
 I was involved in the Office of Residence Life for three years.
-I loved living in the freshmen dorms for three years and can confidently say I have mastered the art of cooking popcorn without it burning.
+I loved living in the freshman residence halls for three years and can confidently say I have mastered the art of cooking popcorn without it burning.
 I loved the intentionality of students and how every story was worth sharing and investing in.
-I was a part of a Discipleship group for three years with some amazing women that invited me into the deep reserves of who they are.
-My senior year I worked in the Admissions office and got to come alongside students as they were applying to APU.
-By far, the highlight of my senior year was playing on my intramural flag football team, Like a 13oss, where I soon learned how competitive I am despite my athletic ability.
+I was part of a discipleship group for three years with some amazing women that invited me into the deep reserves of who they are.
+My senior year I worked in the Office of Undergraduate Admissions and got to come alongside students as they applied to APU.
+By far, the highlight of my senior year was playing on my intramural flag football team, where I quickly learned how competitive I am.

 - What advice would you give to prospective students?

-- When applying to schools my senior year, I became overwhelmed with the laundry list of to-do’s.
-I was soon reminded that this is such a sacred time to dream of a new place to grow in.
-I applied to a lot of schools in different states and different structures.
-Visiting schools was pivotal in making my decision of which school was the “best fit” for me.
-Don’t be afraid to ask yourself the hard questions of who want to be when those four years are complete and what community you want standing by your side.
-A school should not only equip you academically but also change your heart and the lens in which you view life.
+- When applying to schools my senior year of high school, I became overwhelmed with the laundry list of things to do.
+I was reminded that this is a sacred time to dream of a new place in which to grown and learn.
+I applied to a number of schools in different states.
+Visiting schools was pivotal in making the decision of which school was the “best fit” for me.
+Don’t be afraid to ask yourself the hard questions of who you want to be when those four years are complete and what community you want standing by your side.
+A school should not only equip you academically, but also change your heart and the lens through which you view life.

 - How do you spend your free time?

-- I love the beach and being able to sit hours on end staring at the waves rolling into another.
-I love writing, catching up on my million television shows and exploring new cities.
-My favorite time of the year is fall where you will always find me with a pumpkin spice latte in hand.
+- I love writing, catching up on a million television shows, and exploring new cities.
+My favorite time of the year is fall, when you will always find me with a pumpkin spice latte in hand.
 I love the rain and the excuse it gives for having movie marathons all day long.
-I love spending time with my friends around the table where there is always a dessert because I have such a sweet tooth.
+I put siracha on most food items.
+It's a game changer.